The Block 803 Waimanu

 No analysis available

-Multiple remarks note HHFDC eligibility and program restrictions, including that units 'must be owner-occupied as a primary residence.'
-This explicit owner-occupancy requirement indicates short-term rentals are not permitted under the program.
+Listings repeatedly cite HHFDC eligibility and program restrictions requiring units to be owner-occupied as the primary residence while the program is in effect.
+That explicit owner-occupancy requirement indicates short-term rentals are not permitted according to the public remarks.

 No analysis available